sfarouk3/Disaster-Response-Analysis/README.md

 app folder:

-    -run.py: A Python file torun the app
+    -run.py: A Python file to run the app
-    -templates: contains 2 html files: master.html for the main page of web app and go.html for the classification result page of web app
+    -templates: contains 2 html files:
+                -master.html for the main page of web app -go.html for the classification result page of web app

 ## User Guide<a name="user_guide"></a>